HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Defining Aliases

-Aliases allow the user to replace a lengthy url or oid with a short string.
+Aliases allow the user to replace a lengthy url, oid, or uuid with a short string.
 Aliases are for readability only, and do not change the meaning of rules.
 Typical uses of aliases are to represent code systems and canonical URLs.

 Alias definitions follow this syntax:

 ```
-Alias: {Alias name} = {url or oid}
+Alias: {Alias name} = {url or urn:oid or urn:uuid}
 ```

 Several things to note about aliases:

 * Aliases do not permit additional keywords or rules.
+* Aliases cannot be used as variables for arbitrary strings or names.
+* OIDs and UUIDs must be specified using the `urn:oid` or `urn:uuid` schemes.
 * Alias statements stand alone, and cannot be mixed into rule sets of other items.
+* Aliases can only be substituted where a full uri value is expected (e.g., they cannot be placed in the middle of a string).
 * Aliases are global within a FSH project.

 In contrast with other names in FSH (for profiles, extensions, etc.), alias names optionally begin with a dollar sign ($).
 If you define an alias with a leading $, implementations can more easily check for misspellings.
 For example, if you choose the alias name `$RaceAndEthnicity` and accidentally type `$RaceEthnicity`, implementations can easily detect there is no alias by that name.
 Without the $ sign, implementations are forced to look through FHIR Core and all external implementation guides for anything with that name or id, or in some contexts, assume it is a new item, with unpredictable results.